vishnukallam/Employee_Database/README.md

 # Employee_Database
-## An Employee Database Management System built using backend and database technologies to manage employee information with CRUD functionality and optimized data storage.

 ### A robust backend application designed to manage employee records, department structures, and payroll information efficiently.
 This project uses a relational database to maintain data integrity and provides an interface for performing CRUD (Create, Read, Update, Delete) operations.